 Some data collections attract particular restrictions, but there are also general terms and conditions that should be observed as part of good research practice.

-In most cases this should be straightforward but if you have any concerns they should be raised with your own Subject Librarian.
+In most cases, this should be straightforward.
+However, if you have any concerns you should raise these with your own Subject Librarian.

 Data citation is rapidly emerging as a key practice supporting data preservation, access and reuse, as well as sound scholarship.
 The motivation to cite datasets arises from a recognition that data generated and archived in the course of research are just as valuable to the ongoing academic discourse as papers and monographs.
 This view is shared by research institutions, funding councils and a growing number of publishers.

 The Data Citation Synthesis Group (FORCE11) has published a set of data citation principles, The Joint Declaration of Data Citation.
 This represents a formal statement pulling together practices used in the research and publishing arenas and in common use.
 The declaration comprises eight principles that stress the importance and legitimacy of data, the need to give scholarly credit to contributors and the importance of data as evidence.

 Cited data should have unique and persistent identifiers, ie a Digital Object Identifier (DOI) which is the equivalent of an ISBN for data.
 These are issued by data repositories such as ORA-Data.
 Visit Research Data Oxford for more details.

 Here is an example of citation for an existing ORA-Data deposit:

 Tomkins, D. & Jackson, A. (2015) “Ephemera and the British Empire - colour illustrations”.
 Oxford University Research Archive. doi:10.5287/bodleian:xp68kg235